 Core Components

-Dusk is built on a foundation of custom-developed tools and components, specifically designed to meet institutional standards for privacy, regulatory compliance, and secure interactions with regulated assets.
+Dusk is built with a modular architecture, leveraging the tools and components, specifically designed to meet institutional standards for privacy, regulatory compliance, and secure interactions with regulated assets.
 These components enable Dusk to support not only the tokenization of real-world assets (RWAs) but also native issuance.

 What sets Dusk apart from other blockchains is its tailor-made architecture, driven by continuous cryptographic research to ensure compliance, privacy, and robust network security, providing a reliable foundation to be a Decentralized Market Infrastructure (DeMI).